Drone Solar Panel Inspection: Revolutionizing Renewable Energy Maintenance

 High-Resolution Imaging

 Drones equipped with high-resolution cameras and thermal sensors provide detailed data that surpasses what can be achieved through manual inspections.
-FEDS Group (2024) notes that the level of detail captured by drones surpasses most manual methods of surveillance and inspection, enabling more proactive and effective maintenance strategies.
+FEDS Group (2024) notes that the level of detail captured by drones surpasses most manual methods of surveillance and inspection.
+This enables more proactive and effective maintenance strategies.

 Consistent and Objective Data

 Drone inspections produce consistent, objective data that isn't subject to human variability or fatigue.
 This consistency is crucial for tracking changes over time and making accurate comparisons between inspection cycles.
-The Drone Life (2025) highlights that forward-thinking solar companies can get a jump on PV system maintenance by conducting their first drone inspection at installation, creating a baseline of data to refer back to during future inspections.
+The Drone Life (2025) highlights that forward-thinking solar companies can get a jump on PV system maintenance by conducting their first drone inspection at installation.
+This creates a baseline of data to refer back to during future inspections.

 Cost Effectiveness